Pay Attention to These 4 Banking Scams

 Romance scammers will create fake dating profiles online, find a victim, and convince them they’re the person on the profile to make them fall in love.
 After talking back and forth, they’ll ask for money, saying they’re in deep trouble or need it to pay for something, like a ticket to come see you.
 In reality, they’re pocketing that money for themselves or using it to fund more scams.
 If you pay, they’ll keep coming back for more, giving you excuses why they need more and can even cause you to fall in debt.

-In 2017, there were at least 15,372 victims of romance scams nationwide, with total losses of over $211 million.
+In 2022, nearly 70,000 people reported a romance scam, and reported losses of up to $1.3 billion.
 If you’re online dating, don’t send anyone you haven’t met money, especially if they’re located overseas.

 Protect Your Information